 This was suggested by a recruiter at a bank in London.
 By asking this, you’re focusing interviewers’ minds on the possibility of employing you.
 You’re showing too that you’re genuinely interested in the job and thinking about how to prepare for it.

-Most banks are in a state of strategic upheaval - especially when it comes to their markets businesses.
-Ian Gordon, a banking analyst at Investec, says it’s therefore worth asking whether changes have and are taking place, and their likely impact on the role you’re interviewing for.
+Banks are always in the process of strategic renewal.
+One banking analyst says it’s therefore worth asking whether changes have and are taking place, and their likely impact on the role you’re interviewing for.

 Macpherson advises asking this question as another way of eliciting information on a firm’s culture.
 Ideally, she says you want to join a business that conducts 360 degree assessments (eg. Goldman Sachs).
 They’re fairer and indicate that the bank is genuinely interested in appraising its people properly.

-Gordon suggests asking this question as another way of phrasing question seven.
 Is the business you’re joining likely to undergo big changes as its capital allocation is cut?
 If so, how will this alter the strategy?